cferdinandi/gumshoe/README.md

 	nested: false, // if true, add classes to parents of active link
 	nestedClass: 'active', // applied to the parent items

+	// Element to receive 'active class'.
+If false then uses the selector supplied to the constructor.
+	activeNavElement: false, // false or a css selector

 	// Offset & reflow
 	offset: 0, // how far from the top of the page to activate a content area
 	reflow: false, // if true, listen for reflows